-What is the average hourly rate for attorneys representing parents in dependency proceedings?
+□ What is the average hourly rate for attorneys representing parents in dependency proceedings?

 Philadelphia County does not pay attorneys representing parents in dependency proceedings on an hourly basis.
-There is a fee schedule for court-appointed counsel based upon the number of hearings; the maximum compensation in the first year is \$750, \$450 in the second year, and \$350 in the third year of representation.
+There is a fee schedule for court-appointed counsel based upon the number of hearings; the maximum compensation in the first year the maximum compensation in the first year is \$750, \$450 in the second year and \$75 per hearing in the third and subsequent years of representation.
 This rate structure was developed by and is maintained by the First Judicial District.